 As previously mentioned, a licensed insolvency trustee is the only person that is legally permitted to administer a bankruptcy.
 While you must meet with them regularly and follow their instructions, the advice they give you can definitely be worth the effort.
 Any trustee should also give a free, private consultation after you contact them by phone or online.

 We can connect you with a debt specialist with whom you can discuss your options, before working with a trustee.

 The overall time that you’re involved in a bankruptcy will depend on how much debt you have, how high your monthly/yearly income is, and what assets you own.
 That said, you may be fully discharged in as little as 9 months, as long as you haven’t declared bankruptcy in the past, make all your payments on time, and perform every duty that the court assigns you.

 Surplus Income Payments

 Although the designated threshold varies from province to province, you may have to consistently relinquish a portion of your household income if it goes over a certain amount.
-Depending on how much you owe, these payments can last for several months, maybe even years.
+Depending on how much you owe, these surplus income payments can last for several months, maybe even years.
 You may only be able to retain enough income to live off.